debruine/shinyintro/docs/13_modules.md

 # Shiny modules for repeated structures {#modules}

-If you find yourself making nearly identical UIs or functions over and over in the same app, you might benefit from modules.
-This is a way to
+If you find yourself making nearly identical <a class='glossary' target='_blank' title='The User Interface.
+This usually refers to a Shiny App as the user will see it.' href='https://psyteachr.github.io/glossary/u#ui'>UIs</a> or server functions over and over in the same app, you might benefit from modules.
+This is a way to define a pattern to use repeatedly.

-You can run this app locally with `shinyintro::app("modules_demo")` or view it in a separate tab with the [showcase interface](<https://shiny.psy.gla.ac.uk/debruine/modules_demo/({target="_blank"}.

 <div class="figure" style="text-align: center">
 <iframe src="https://shiny.psy.gla.ac.uk/debruine/modules_demo/?showcase=0" width="100%" height="800px"></iframe>
 <p class="caption">(\#fig:modules-demo-app)Modules Demo App</p>
 </div>

+Run locally with `shinyintro::app("modules_demo")` or view it in a separate tab with the [showcase interface](https://shiny.psy.gla.ac.uk/debruine/modules_demo/){target=\"_blank\"}.

 ## Modularizing the UI